alxz/gameMazeRest/README.md

 # gameMazeRest
 Quiz Type Game using REST calls with PHP and JS using Phaser 3 engine.
-Simple quiz-based game to test your knowledge of anythings (depending on the questions/answers provided).
+Simple quiz-based game to test your knowledge of anything (depending on the questions/answers provided).
-The character should reached the final destinatin point in a shortest time possible.
+The character should reached the final destination point in a shortest time possible.
 You should pickup the a to open the door in the room.
 There could be more than one door in the room and so more than one key.
 Each key is only for one time use.

 Enjoy and have fun!